-- Missing child incidents are immensely worrying for all concerned.
+- Missing child incidents are very worrying for all concerned.
 Part of managing the incident is to try to keep everyone as calm as possible. - The staff will feel worried about the child, especially the key person or the designated carer responsible for the safety of that child for the outing.
-They may blame themselves, and their feelings of anxiety and distress will rise as the length of time the child is missing increases. - Staff may be the understandable target of parental anger, and they may be afraid.
-The pre-school leader needs to ensure that the staff under investigation are treated fairly and receive support when they feel vulnerable. - The parents will feel angry and fraught.
-They may want to blame staff and single out one staff member over others; they may direct anger at the preschool leader.
+They may blame themselves and their feelings of anxiety and distress will rise as the length of time the child is missing increases. - Staff may be the understandable target of parental anger and they may be afraid.
+The Pre-School leader needs to ensure that staff under investigation are not only fairly treated but receive support while feeling vulnerable. - The parents will feel angry and fraught.
+They may want to blame staff and may single out one staff member over others; they may direct anger at the preschool leader.
 When dealing with a distraught and angry parent, there should always be two members of staff, one of whom is the leader and the other should be the chairperson of the management or representative.
-No matter how understandable the parents' anger may be, aggression or threats against staff are not tolerated, and the police should be called. - The other children are also sensitive to what is going on around them.
-They, to,o may be worried.
-The remaining staff caring for them must focus on their needs and not discuss the incident in front of them.
-They should answer children's questions honestly but also reassure them. - Depending on the severity of the final outcome, staff may need counselling and support.
-If a child is not found, injured, or worse, this will be a very difficult time.
-The chairperson and management committee will use their discretion to decide what action to take. - Staff must not discuss any missing child incident with the press without taking advice. - Care Inspectorate must be contacted and informed of incidents by the Preschool leader/chairperson.
+No matter how understandable the parent's anger may be, aggression or threats against staff are not tolerated and the police should be called. - The other children are also sensitive to what is going on around them.
+They too may be worried.
+The remaining staff caring for them need to be focused on their needs and must not discuss the incident in front of them.
+They should answer children's questions honestly but also reassure them. - In accordance with the severity of the final outcome, staff may need counselling and support.
+If a child is not found, or is injured, or worse, this will be a very difficult time.
+The chairperson and management committee will use their discretion to decide what action to take. - Staff must not discuss any missing child incident with the press without taking advice. - Care inspectorate must be contacted and informed of any incidents by the Preschool leader / chairperson.